mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 monitoring can also proactively detect state changes (primary stepdown, server becoming unavailable) that would otherwise cause future errors.

+Why is the driver required to run SDAM flow if server description has not changed?
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The following scenario illustrates the problem that would happen if SDAM flow was not run when a driver receives a response identical to the previous
+response:

+1. Replica set is configured with servers A, B and C. B is the primary.
+2. B and C are shut down.
+3. Another server is started at B's address which is a standalone.
+4. Another server is started at C's address which is a standalone.
+3. Driver connects to A and receives a description A1 which is secondary, also referencing B and C in the hosts.
+6. The driver connects to B, receives the standalone description B1, removes B from topology.
+7. The driver connects to C, receives the standalone description C1, removes C from topology.
+8. Standalone servers at B and C's addresses are shut down and the original replica set nodes are started again.
+9. The driver checks A again and receives the same description A1 it did previously.

+At this point, if the driver does not process the description A1 again (thus adding B and C back to the topology), it will be stuck in ReplicaSetWithoutPrimary state.

 Acknowledgments
 ---------------